Franciellyfp/cypress/README.md

 ## Running the tests

-In this project, you can run tests in interactive and headless modes, both on desktop and tablet viewports.
+In this project, you can run tests in interactive and headless modes
 ### Headless mode

 Run `npm test` to run all tests in headless mode using a desktop viewport.